DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Data Scale Viewer](screenshots/scale_viewer.png "Data Scale Viewer")

-The Data Scale Viewer displays the colormap scale of the currenly displayed variable.
+The Data Scale Viewer displays the colormap scale of the currently displayed variable.
 Clicking on the data scale viewer will reveal the _Colormap Range_ selector.
 Here users can adjust the maximum and minimum values of the current colormap by entering new values or clicking the _Auto_ button which will scale the colormap to the data range within the area currently visible on the map.
 Clicking _Default_ will restore the original colormap range.

 ### 4. Navigator Map Tools